ClassiCube/ClassiCube/readme.md

 Alternatively, you can use [CSLauncher](https://github.com/umby24/CSLauncher/releases) instead of the default launcher included with ClassicalSharp - this launcher is very similar to ClassiCube's launcher and is simpler to use.
 (Thanks Umby24 for making this launcher)

-##### Mono specific notes
+###### *Mono specific*
 *You must use either build using Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map using Mono.*

-*Also, if you are using an older mono version, you may need to run `mozroots --import --sync` to import trusted root certificates, otherwise you will get an 'Error writing headers' exception.*
+*Also when using older mono versions, you may need to run `mozroots --import --sync` to import trusted root certificates, otherwise you will get an 'Error writing headers' exception.*

-#### Key combinations
+#### Important notes
 * Press escape (after joining a world) to switch to the pause menu.

-* Pause menu -> Key mappings lists all of the key combinations used by the client.
+* Pause menu -> Options -> Key mappings lists all of the key combinations used by the client.

-Some points to note:
+* Note that toggling 'vsync' to off will minimise CPU usage, while on will maximimise chunk loading speed.
+* Press F to cycle view distance.
+A smaller number of visible chunks can improve performance.

 * If the server has disabled hacks, key combinations such as fly and speed will not do anything.
-* Press F6 to cycle view distance.
-A smaller number of visible chunks can improve performance.
-* Press F7 to toggle VSync on or off. (on minimises CPU usage)

-#### Client commands
 * To see a list of all built in commands, type `/client commands`.
 * To see help for a given built in command, type `/client help <command name>`.